-These lemon lavender cupcakes come from my mini vanilla cake recipe — they're just as easy, and just as moist and fluffy.
-And the ingredients list is largely the same:
+These lemon lavender cupcakes come from my mini vanilla cake recipe.
+And they're just as easy, and just as moist and fluffy!
+The ingredients list is largely the same:

 - lemon zest - complements the lavender perfectly!

 - pure vanilla extract - perfect balance for the lavender

 - lavender extract - just enough lavender flavor to give these cupcakes a unique floral scent.
 I use Angel Bake.

 - granulated sugar - gives these cupcakes their sweetness!

 - vegetable oil - adds a bit of richness to the batter.

 - sour cream - keeps these cupcakes moist and tender.
 Should be room temperature.